mindspore-ai/docs/tutorials/source_en/advanced_use/customized_debugging_information.md

     }
     ```

-    > - Iteration should be set to 0 in non data sink mode and data of every iterationi will be dumped.
+    > - Iteration should be set to 0 in non data sink mode and data of every iteration will be dumped.
     > - Iteration should increase by 1 in data sink mode.
 For example, data of GetNext will be dumped in iteration 0 and data of compute graph will be dumped in iteration 1.

 5. Set environment variables.